 Volunteers feed the animals, create enrichments to enhance the lives of the animals and assist in the maintenance of the Animal Sanctuary.

-The Thailand Animal Sanctuary gives volunteers an amazing experience working with people from around the world while helping animals rescued from abuse or poor living conditions.
+The Thailand Animal Sanctuary gives volunteers an amazing experience working with people from around the world.
+While volunteering you will be helping animals rescued from abuse or poor living conditions.

-The animals are given the best lives possible, with large enclosures, islands for the gibbons to live natural family lives and the best love and care from volunteers and staff.
+At the Wildlife Sanctuary Thailand the animals are given the best lives possible; large enclosures, islands for the gibbons to live naturally and the best love and care from volunteers and staff.

 Meet the Rescued Animals